-- AlOx & SiOx (primer and topcoat to be tested)
+- ➡ AlOx & SiOx (without primer)

 - < 5 wt% EVOH

-- X Any other PA, EVOH, PVC, etc.
+- Any other PA, EVOH > 5 %, PVC, etc.

 6. LAMINATING ADHESIVES

 Laminated structures are characterized by the presence of laminating adhesives that can be very complex.
 Many laminating adhesives tend to yellow the recyclate due to thermal degradation, which limits their recognition for the transparent stream.